 Best for… Family beach breaks

-The Canary Islands are great for families – with all-inclusive resorts catering for your kids’ every whim.
-Think activity clubs, on-tap entertainment and children’s menus to keep the little ones happy.
-For grownups, there are pristine beaches, great restaurants and award-winning wines – they’re grown in the islands’ fertile volcanic soil.
+Keep the kids happy with activity clubs, on-tap entertainment and children’s menus at the resorts while you explore the pretty beaches, excellent restaurants and award-winning wines – they’re grown in the islands’ fertile volcanic soil.

 Top tip: Though a Spanish island, Lanzarote is much further south – approximately a four-hour flight from London.
 If travelling with small children, make sure you’re geared up for the journey, with plenty of entertainment and snacks.